F1rst-Unicorn/stocks/README.md

 ## Server

-See `manual/server/` for build and maintainance manuals.
+See `manual/server/` for build and maintenance manuals.

 ## Linux client

-See `manual/client/` for build and maintainance manuals.
+See `manual/client/` for build and maintenance manuals.

 ## Android app installation